October 11, 2023

 - When children return from trick-or-treating, examine their treats for choking hazards or packaging that may have been tampered with.

-- Put reflective tape on costumes or bags to make sure motorists see trick-or-treaters.
+- Pick out or create a light-colored or bright costume that drivers can easily see.
+Put reflective tape on costumes or bags to make sure motorists see trick-or-treaters.

 - Test makeup on a small area of a child’s face prior to applying it for Halloween, and be sure to remove it completely before the child goes to bed.